mkalz/kalz.cc/content/post/scinfluencers24/index.md

 #### References ####
 Weingart, P., & Guenther, L. (2016).
-Science communication and the issue of trust.
-"Journal of Science communication", 15(05), C01.
+Science communication and the issue of trust. *Journal of Science communication*, 15(05), C01.